auth0/docs/articles/microsites/call-api/call-api-single-page-app.md

 ---
 title: Call Your API from Your Single-Page App
-description: Everything you need to know to call your API from your single-page app (SPA).
+description: Everything you need to know to call your API from your single-page app (SPA)
 ctaText: Go to Quickstart
 ctaLink: /docs/quickstart/spa
 template: microsite